Bionif92/Cursos-de-Programacion/React/React.md

 Ej: select and option htlm tags work together

-Making an accordion that display the content when clicked
+Making an accordion that display the content when clicked, oppen one at a time
 ````
 //Accordionitem
 import { useAccordionContext } from './Accordion.jsx';